Tooro people: Religion

 According to the 2002 Census of Uganda 48.8% of Batoro are Roman Catholic, 30.8% are Anglican (Church of Uganda), 7.3% follow other religions and 5.4% are Muslim and 5.2% are Pentecostal.

 Population

 As of December 2014 the following administrative districts constitute the Tooro Kingdom: (a) Kabarole District (b) Kamwenge District (c) Kyegegwa District and (d) Kyenjojo District.
 Those four districts had a combined total population of about 1 million people, according to the 2002 national population census.

 Clans

 Tooro people are divided into individual clans, and most Tooro clans have a totem which spiritually represents them.

 Culture

 Since Fort Portal Tourism city is the headquarter of Tooro Kingdom, the area has two inscribed elements of Empaako and Koogere oral traditions on UNESCO's list of Intangible Cultural Heritage in Need of Urgent Safeguarding.
 The Tooro cultural dance is called Kinyege.
 Another important dance is the Orunyege-Ntogoro, a courtship dance.
-The Batoro are uniquely beautiful people and treasure their cultural heritage.